-2. Corpus data: Possibility and likelihood of PP-internal focus particles
+3 Corpus data: Possibility and likelihood of PP-internal focus particles

-We have seen above that there is considerable disagreement on a quite simple matter: the possibility of PP-internal and DP-internal focus particles in languages such as Dutch, English and German.
+We have seen above that there is considerable disagreement on quite a simple matter: the possibility of PP-internal and DP-internal focus particles in languages such as Dutch, English, and German.
 It should in principle be relatively simple to resolve the issue by looking at corpus data, since we only have to verify whether or not certain strings of words are possible.
-We will see that mere possibility is indeed a straightforward matter5, but that things become more complex when we consider not just possibility, but also likelihood.
+As we will see, mere possibility is indeed a straightforward matter,5 but things become more complex when we consider not just possibility, but also likelihood.

-2.1.
-Dutch
+3.1 Dutch

 Let us start with a look at Dutch.
-Using a 78 million word newspaper corpus (the 1994 and 1995 editions of the Algemeen Dagblad and NRC Handelsblad), we found a considerable number of cases where prepositions were followed by a focus particle, some of which we list below:
+Using a 78-million-word newspaper corpus (the 1994 and 1995 editions of the Algemeen Dagblad and NRC Handelsblad), we found a considerable number of cases where prepositions were followed by a focus particle, some of which we list below:

-(13) a.
-Voor de ouderen met alleen een AOW-uitkering stijgt dan het for the elderly with only a AOW allowance rises then the netto-inkomen.

-net income

-'For the elderly with only an old-age pension, net income will rise then.'

-- Zonder toestemming gebruikmaken van alleen b. de namen van without permission of using only the names of mag evenmin. voetballers en topsporters soccer players and sports stars may neither 'Making use of just the names of football players and sports stars without permission is not allowed either.' - Bovendien hebben we komende weken de druk programma, c. een besides have the coming busy programme we weeks а met ook doordeweekse wedstrijden. with also weekday games 'Besides, we have a busy programme in the coming weeks, with weekday games as well.'
+- (13) a.
+Voor de AOW-uitkering ouderen met alleen stijgt een AOW allowance for the elderly only rises with dan het netto-inkomen. then the net income - 'For the elderly with only an old-age pension, net income will rise then.' b.
+Zonder toestemming gebruikmaken van alleen de namen van - without permission using of only the voetballers en topsporters mag evenmin. - soccer.players and sports.stars may neither - 'Making use of just the names of soccer players and sports stars without permission is not allowed either.' - c.
+Boyendien hebben we de komende weken een druk programma, besides have we the coming weeks programme a busy wedstrijden. met ook doordeweekse with also weekday games - 'Besides, we have a busy programme in the coming weeks, with weekday games as well.' - d.
+De gevolgen kunnen variëren van depressies en echtscheidingen the effects can vary from depressions and divorces tot zelfs suïcide.